ajgarlag/AjglSf4ToSf5RoleUnserialization/README.md

 AjglSf4ToSf5RoleUnserialization
 ===============================

 BC layer to keep users logged in after upgrading your Symfony 4 app to Symfony 5.
+See [#44676].

 The problem
 -----------